davidolorundare/tempus_de_challenge/README.md

 ---
 ### Getting Started: Pipeline Overview (with Screenshots)

-Discuss how the goals were broken into the two pipelines.
+Discusses how the goals were broken into the two pipelines.

 #### DAG Pipeline 1